vielhuber/hosea/README.md

 -   scheduler view
 -   recurring events
 -   convert recurring events to scheduled events
--   attach emails from outlook to tickets
+-   attach emails or documents to tickets
 -   can be controlled keyboard-only
 -   optimized for mobile
+-   advanced sorting and filtering of tickets
 -   frontend/backend validation
 -   all data (including attachments) are inside the db
 -   supports mysql/postgres databases
+-   save login system using jwt

 ## installation